mitalipatil99/SSE_notion/README.md

 ## BLOGPOST STUFF
 As students we use various note taking softwares often, but which software is an environmantally conscious choice?
-In this blogpost we answer this question by comparing the energy consumption between the desktop versions of evernote and notion.
-We present arguments on why one might be better sustainable software choice than the other.
+In this blogpost we answer this question by comparing the energy consumption between the desktop version and the web version of notion.
+We present arguments on why one might be a better choice than the other.

-Most students at TU Delft use either evernote or Notion and as a part of a sustainable university, we share our insights into how we can contribute to lesser carbon emissions by just changing the note taking application we use on a day to day basis.
+At TU Delft many students create, collaborate and organise their notes on Notion.
+This can be attributed to the fact that Notion allows for creating databases, integration with google drive, github and its use of KaTeX library to render math equations.

+While sustainiabilty might not be the integral aspect of the Notion software we can make it an afterthought and use it in a manner where we reduce overall energy consumption or save your laptops energy.

+RQ : Is there a diffrence in energy consumption of Notion on desktop vs browser.

+Methodology :
+We conducted two different experiments (login to logout and just making a database/creating an empty page) on two different modes of operation of notion, one mode being desktop and the other mode being notions web application on chrome web browser.
+We are using the cornell note system template as a use case for both the modes.
+We have tried to include all the basic features that users usually use on notion in the workflow pipeline.
+The experiment flow for notion is : open Desktop app on fullscreen -> login using google sign in option(we created a dummy account  for this experiment) -> create a new page using the cornell system template -> write a page title with some basic text -> make a todo list -> ..............#fill it up#...-> write a math equation -> write a piece of code -> check a todo -> logout

+We ran an automated script to open notion on desktop and the web verion on chrome.
+Each of it was run 30 times and to prevent the order of experiments influencing the resulting measurements, the experiments were randomly shuffled.
+For each experiment, we took the following measurements:

+machine , os and web browser used.

+Experiment :

+Results :
+graphs

+Replication:

+discussion:
+practical implications.

+Limitation:
+worth noting the response time on web vs desktop , accesibililty to online vs offline features

+Conclusion